Filming in Hungary

 Eerie 19th Century New York

-The Alienist is a TNT Drama Series set in 1896 in New York, but was shot in 2017 in Budapest.
-Huge cobblestone sets of entire streets were constructed on the Origo Studios’ backlots, featuring countless exteriors finished to the smallest detail.
-Quite a few streets and squares of Budapest were also used, for example, the trailer’s main establishing shot was filmed in the centre of town in front of an old brick school building that doubled as a New York police station.
-Many of the interiors were shot on location in historic Hungarian buildings, such as the Király Baths, the Wenckheim Palace and the Hungarian State Opera that doubled as the Met Opera.
+TNT’s drama series The Alienist, set in 1896 New York, was filmed in Budapest in 2017.
+To recreate the atmosphere of 19th-century Manhattan, massive cobblestone streets were constructed on the backlots of Origo Studios, complete with meticulously detailed exteriors.
+Several streets and squares in Budapest also served as filming locations; for example, the trailer’s main establishing shot was filmed in the city center, in front of an old brick school building that stood in for a New York police station.
+Many interior scenes were shot in Budapest’s historic landmarks, including the Király Baths, the Wenckheim Palace, and the Hungarian State Opera, which doubled as the iconic Met Opera.

 Singing in Buenos Aires

-One of the first American feature films shot in Budapest is the 1996 cult classic Evita, directed by Alan Parker.
-While playing the famous actress and First Lady of Argentina, Evita Duarte, Madonna sang many songs of the musical in several locations of Budapest like Andrássy Avenue, the main glass hall of Keleti Train Station and the grandiose marble hall of Palace of Justice.
+One of the earliest American feature films shot in Budapest is the 1996 cult classic Evita, directed by Alan Parker.
+Portraying the iconic actress and First Lady of Argentina, Eva Perón, Madonna performed many of the musical’s famous songs in various Budapest locations, including Andrássy Avenue, the main glass hall of Keleti Train Station, and the grand marble hall of the Palace of Justice.

 Wars and Spies in Berlin

-In 2001 Brad Pitt alongside the legendary Robert Redford came to Budapest to shoot Tony Scott’s clever thriller about a CIA agent.
-As you might have guessed this film is Spy Game!
+In 2001, Brad Pitt and the legendary Robert Redford came to Budapest to film Tony Scott’s clever CIA thriller Spy Game.
+As you might have guessed, this iconic movie features the Hungarian capital in a starring role.

-The cast of Good also took advantage of the city’s nostalgic and warlike atmosphere.
+The cast of Good also took advantage of Budapest’s nostalgic and wartime ambiance.

-In this film with Viggo Mortensen in the leading role, Keleti Railway Station was used as Berlin’s main station from the ‘40s and was decorated with swastika flags in the scene where the nazis caught the film’s hero.
+In this film, starring Viggo Mortensen, Keleti Railway Station was transformed into Berlin’s main train station from the 1940s, complete with swastika flags for the scene where Nazis capture the film’s protagonist.

-Budapest can also play 20th century Berlin very well.
-Both cities were under the influence of communism during the last decades of the 20th century so the design of the buildings are quite similar, for example there were many panel flats in both cities.
-The only difference is that Berlin by now has been almost completely renovated and redesigned, while Budapest mostly reserves its look from the 20th century.
+Budapest can also play 20th-century Berlin very well.
+Both cities were under communist influence during the last decades of the 20th century, leading to architectural similarities, such as the prevalence of panel-flat buildings.
+The key difference is that Berlin has been almost entirely renovated and redesigned, while Budapest largely retains its mid-20th-century look.

 Love in the Time of War in Bosnia

-Angelina Jolie made her directorial debut in 2011 with a film almost completely shot in Hungary.
-In the Land of Blood and Honey is a love story set during the Bosnian war.
+Angelina Jolie made her directorial debut in 2011 with In the Land of Blood and Honey, a love story set during the Bosnian war and almost entirely filmed in Hungary.

 Exorcism in Rome

-In 2010 another great Oscar Winning actor was shooting in Budapest.
-Anthony Hopkins was filming his new horror flick called The Rite, which was set in Rome.
-Naturally Budapest’s locations played the great Italian capital.
+In 2010, another great Oscar-winning actor came to Budapest.
+Anthony Hopkins was filming his horror thriller The Rite, which was set in Rome.
+Naturally, Budapest’s locations stood in for the iconic Italian capital.

-Important scenes of the movie were filmed in the Buda Castle (the Royal Castle in Budapest) and at Basilica Square (a cobblestone square in the heart of Budapest).
-The filmmakers used one of the most fabulous halls that Budapest offers: some scenes of the movie were taken at the grandiose and luxurious hall of the Palace of Justice.
+Key scenes of the movie were filmed at Buda Castle (the Royal Castle in Budapest) and Basilica Square, a charming cobblestone square in the heart of the city.
+The filmmakers also took advantage of one of Budapest’s most stunning interiors: several scenes were shot in the grand and opulent hall of the Palace of Justice.

 Great Laughs in Saint Petersburg

-Woody Allen used to be known for almost only shooting movies in New York, but he made an exception in 1974 and chose Budapest for shooting several scenes of his comedy Love and Death starring Diane Keaton.
+Woody Allen was once known for filming almost exclusively in New York, but in 1974, he made an exception and chose Budapest for several scenes of his comedy Love and Death, starring Diane Keaton.

-The movie was set in Saint Petersburg during the Napoleonic invasion of Russia.
-The war comedy’s outdoors scenes were shot in the old, medieval streets of the Buda Castle District.
-Our historic Opera House also posed as the Saint Petersburg opera house from the 19th century.
+Set in Saint Petersburg during the Napoleonic invasion of Russia, the film’s outdoor scenes were shot in the medieval streets of the Buda Castle District.
+Budapest’s historic Opera House also doubled as Saint Petersburg’s 19th-century opera house.

 A Serial Killer on the Loose in Baltimore

-Budapest can double any city in the world not just the great European ones.
+Budapest can convincingly double for any city in the world—not just iconic European ones.

-While John Cusack was playing Edgar Allan Poe in James McTeigue fiction film called The Raven, Budapest was playing 19th century Baltimore just as authentically.
-The ball scene was captured at the Palace of Justice, while in another scene Cusack was searching for the movie’s serial killer at the secluded Szobi street with century old architecture.
-In order to create the atmosphere and the looks of 19th century Baltimore, the film crew covered the ground with sand and brought horse carriages to the street.
+While John Cusack portrayed Edgar Allan Poe in James McTeigue’s fiction film The Raven, Budapest authentically stood in for 19th-century Baltimore.
+The grand ball scene was filmed in the opulent Palace of Justice, while another key scene featured Cusack searching for the movie’s serial killer along Szobi Street, a secluded area with century-old architecture.
+To capture the atmosphere of 19th-century Baltimore, the crew covered the ground with sand and brought horse carriages onto the street, creating a perfectly immersive setting.